Test your project control system

 Set up and implementation of the project control system

 In real application, especially on large size projects, it is necessary a preliminary study of the project and its context, as well as of the contract scheme, in order to design the project controls system in all its components: organization, processes modeling, contractual and procedural framework (i.e. project controls prescriptions and project controls procedures), which must be integrated with the whole set of project management and governance procedures.
 This is necessary also to implement properly the earned value management (EVM).
-A key sub-set element of the project control system stands on the progress measurement system which is the topic of my next post.
+A key sub-set element of the project control system stands on the progress measurement system which is the topic of my next post in progress.